 Regardless of your feelings toward social media, you can’t deny what an enormous resource it can be.
 Just think back at the early 20th century when any information was only found in newspapers, and how difficult it must have been to know what was happening.

 Today, we have multiple 24-hour news stations, some of which are dedicated to financial news, but they are still not enough.
 Social media platforms and Twitter in particular are much greater resources for finding Forex news and events.
 Don’t believe me?
 Here’s why:

 How Twitter is a superior resource to conventional news

 It can be argued that Twitter is the most popular social media platform today.
-All manner of people use it; from activists to terrorists, politicians and business people, children and adults – it’s the one social media platform that doesn’t ask your age when you sign up.
+All manner of people use it; from activists to terrorists, politicians, business people, children, and adults – it’s the one social media platform that doesn’t ask your age when you sign up.
 So, why is Twitter such a great resource any trader can make use of?
 Simple:

 Information to be used in Forex trading needs to be instant – you learn about something happening with the pound and you have to act immediately.
 Otherwise, you’re no better than someone who didn’t know about it.
 For conventional news like TV, reporters have to report back to the studio before they are finally aired on the screens.
 With Twitter, someone only needs to type a few characters into their phones and that’s it.

 The idea of using a maximum of 140 characters also makes the information brief.
 Have you ever seen the reports released by central banks after they met?
 It’s usually pages and pages, but a Twitter post will be “FED raises interest rates”, which would you prefer?
 (Trading using central banks’ reports)

 You are in control